PRO FENCE DESIGN

 Any structure intended for swimming or recreational bathing that contains water over 24 inches deep.
 This includes in-ground, aboveground, and on-ground swimming pools, hot tubs and spas.

-Ergo, any of above mentioned accessories to a home must have a pool fence.
+Any of above mentioned accessories must have a pool fence.
 Pool fence is also referred to as a "barrier" in some local building code books.

 Core Requirements to Meet Pool Code